pytroll/pyresample/docs/source/roadmap.rst

 ^^^^^^^^^^

 Currently there are different interfaces for calling the different resampling options in Pyresample.
-Some times you call a function, sometimes you create a class and call a "resample" method on it, and sometimes if you want finer you call multiple functions and have to pass things between them.
+Sometimes you call a function, sometimes you create a class and call a "resample" method on it, and sometimes if you want finer control you call multiple functions and have to pass things between them.
 In Pyresample 2.0 we want to get things down to a few consistent interfaces all wrapped up into a series of Resampler classes.